OpenSees/OpenSeesDocumentation/docs/_sources/developer/build.rst.txt

    3. Please note you will get a segmentation fault if you run with a different python exe than the one you build for.
 Look in output of **cmake ..** for the python library used.

-   3. Finally if it fails to import the the dynamic library it could be due again to the missing *mkl_intel_thread.2.dll** problem described above (though this time no nice warning message is given about the name of the missing dll).
+   3. Finally if it fails to import the the dynamic library it could be due again to the missing **mkl_intel_thread.2.dll** problem described above, though this time no nice warning message is given about the name of the missing dll.
 Follow the instructions shown above.

 MacOS